+Concerns/Allegations that may MEET the harm

+threshold.

-Concerns/Allegations that may MEET the harm threshold.
-Concerns/Allegations that DO NOT meet the harm threshold.
-An allegation may relate to a person who works with children who has: Behaviours that are inconsistent with school's staff code of conduct and other associated policies, or is otherwise not considered serious enough to consider a referral to the Local
+An allegation may relate to a person who works with children who has:

 - behaved in a way that has harmed a child or may have harmed a child.
-(Harm threshold) - possibly committed a criminal offence against or related to a child; (criminal threshold) - behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold) - behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferable risk threshold).
+(Harm threshold) - possibly committed a criminal offence against or related to a child; (criminal threshold) - behaved towards a child or children in a way that indicates they may pose a risk of harm to children, (suitability threshold)